PyvesB/eclipse-solargraph/README.md

 * Run files as Ruby scripts with customisable launch configurations
 * Run `bundle install` on Gemfiles and `gem build` on gemspec files
 * Various other features part of the Language Server Protocol
+* Support for Rails and web development with ERB files
 * Experimental debugger

 Check out what's new in the [latest releases](https://github.com/PyvesB/eclipse-solargraph/releases)!